nuxi23/haf/README.md

 ## TODO

-- update TeleHaf manual to python version and add markdown
 - comments, though I may change the syntax for them
 - file handling of some sort (was never thrilled with the TeleHaf version)